-The continuous progress in Micro Electro-Mechanical Systems (MEMS) and wireless communication hardware has given rise to the opportunity of using large networks of tiny sensors, called Wireless Sensor Networks (WSN) (Akyildiz et al. 2002; Puccinelli and Haenggi 2005), to fulfill monitoring tasks.
+The continuous progress in Micro Electro-Mechanical Systems (MEMS) and wireless communication hardware has given rise to the opportunity to use large networks of tiny sensors, called Wireless Sensor Networks (WSN) (Akyildiz et al. 2002; Puccinelli and Haenggi 2005), to fulfill monitoring tasks.
 A WSN consists of small low-powered sensors working together by communicating with one another through multi-hop radio communications.
 Each node can send the data it collects in its environment, thanks to its sensor, to the user by means of sink nodes.
-The features of a WSN makes it suitable for a wide range of applications in areas such as business, environment, health, industry, military, and so on (Yick, Mukherjee, and Ghosal 2008).
-Typically, a sensor node contains three main components (Anastasi et al. 2009): a sensing unit able to measure physical, chemical, or biological phenomena observed in the environment; a processing unit which will process and store the collected measurements; a radio communication unit for data transmission and reception.
+The features of a WSN made it suitable for a wide range of application in areas such as business, environment, health, industry, military, and so on (Yick, Mukherjee, and Ghosal 2008).
+Typically, a sensor node contains three main components (Anastasi et al. 2009): a sensing unit able to measure physical, chemical, or biological phenomena observed in the environment; a processing unit which will process and store the collected measurements; a radio communication unit for data transmission and receiving.

-The energy needed by an active sensor node to perform sensing, processing, and communication is provided by a power supply which is a battery.
-This battery has a limited energy provision and it may be unsuitable or impossible to replace or recharge in most applications.
+The energy needed by an active sensor node to perform sensing, processing, and communication is supplied by a power supply which is a battery.
+This battery has a limited energy provision and it may be unsuitable or impossible to replace or recharge it in most applications.
 Therefore it is necessary to deploy WSN with high density in order to increase reliability and to exploit node redundancy thanks to energy-efficient activity scheduling approaches.
 Indeed, the overlap of sensing areas can be exploited to schedule alternatively some sensors in a low power sleep mode and thus save energy.
-Overall, the main question that must be answered is: how is it possible to extend the lifetime coverage of a WSN as long as possible while ensuring a high level of coverage?
+Overall, the main question that must be answered is: how to extend the lifetime coverage of a WSN as long as possible while ensuring a high level of coverage?
 These past few years many energy-efficient mechanisms have been suggested to retain energy and extend the lifetime of the WSNs (Rault, Bouabdallah, and Challal 2014).

-$^{^}$ Corresponding author.
+^{}Corresponding author.
 Email: karine.deschinkel@univ-fcomte.fr

-This paper makes the following contributions:
+This paper makes the following contributions.

-- (1) A framework is devised to schedule nodes to be activated alternatively such that the network lifetime is prolonged while ensuring that a certain level of coverage is preserved.
-A key idea in the proposed framework is to exploit spatial and temporal subdivision.
+- (1) We have devised a framework to schedule nodes to be activated alternatively such that the network lifetime is prolonged while ensuring that a certain level of coverage is preserved.
+A key idea in our framework is to exploit spatial and temporal subdivision.
 On the one hand, the area of interest is divided into several smaller subregions and, on the other hand, the time line is divided into periods of equal length.
-In each subregion the sensor nodes will cooperatively choose a leader which will schedule nodes' activities, and this grouping of sensors is similar to typical cluster architecture. - (2) A new mathematical optimization model is proposed.
-Instead of trying to cover a set of specified points/targets as in most of the methods proposed in the literature, we formulate a mixed-integer program based on the perimeter coverage of each sensor.
+In each subregion the sensor nodes will cooperatively choose a leader which will schedule nodes' activities, and this grouping of sensors is similar to typical cluster architecture. - (2) We have proposed a new mathematical optimization model.
+Instead of trying to cover a set of specified points/targets as in most of the methods proposed in the literature, we formulate an integer program based on perimeter coverage of each sensor.
 The model involves integer variables to capture the deviations between the actual level of coverage and the required level.
-Hence, an optimal schedule will be obtained by minimizing a weighted sum of these deviations. - (3) Extensive simulation experiments are conducted using the discrete event simulator OMNeT++, to demonstrate the efficiency of our protocol.
-We have compared the PeCO protocol to two approaches found in the literature: DESK (Vu et al. 2006) and GAF (Xu, Heidemann, and Estrin 2001), and also to our previous protocol DiLCO published in (Idrees et al. 2015).
-DiLCO uses the same framework as PeCO but is based on another optimization model for sensor scheduling.
+Hence, an optimal schedule will be obtained by minimizing a weighted sum of these deviations. - (3) We have conducted extensive simulation experiments, using the discrete event simulator OMNeT++, to demonstrate the efficiency of our protocol.
+We have compared our PeCO protocol to two approaches found in the literature: DESK (Vu et al. 2006) and GAF (Xu, Heidemann, and Estrin 2001), and also to our previous work published in (Idrees et al. 2015) which is based on another optimization model for sensor scheduling.